Fenugreek

 This landmark study identified 4-hydroxyisoleucine as the key compound responsible for fenugreek's insulin-stimulating properties.
 Researchers demonstrated that this unique amino acid enhances insulin secretion in a glucose-dependent manner from isolated pancreatic beta cells.

-Fenugreek has a long history of culinary and traditional use and has been generally well-tolerated in clinical research.
-However, as with any supplement, there are important considerations to keep in mind.
+Fenugreek is one of the oldest documented cultivated herbs - recorded in Egyptian medical papyri dating to 1500 BCE - and has been well-tolerated in clinical research.
+As with any supplement, there are considerations to keep in mind.

 Fenugreek is generally well-tolerated when taken in food amounts or standard supplemental amounts.
 It has been consumed as a culinary spice for thousands of years and has shown a positive safety record in clinical studies.
 However, it is important to consult your healthcare provider before starting any new supplement, especially if you are taking medications for blood sugar management, are pregnant, or have allergies to legumes.